INST326-103-Fall2018/group2githubpage/index.md

 nameofgame.__doc__ = """Executes your game"""
 ```

-The game's main function will be called in the game_bundle.py function to execute the game code.
+The game's main function will be called in the game_bundle.py program to execute the game code.

 - Add a test